 For these reasons I consider the residential period not a self-referential process, but a possible catalyst, a platform that leads the project and the artistic research to interact with dynamic and structures of a territory.
 Within the great crisis that the current artistic production is facing too, I believe the artistic residence is an operative methodology for overcoming and reactivating processes of renewal of sense of making art and of the status of artist.

 A.S.
-How the artistic residence, intended as a learning environment, can interact and influence an event like Manifesta and Palermo, an archetypal city, in its difficult conditions of contemporary and an Italian capital of culture 2018?
+How does an Artistic Residence interact and is it able to influence an event like Manifesta and Palermo, archetypal city and Italian capital of culture 2018?

 S.R.
 I’ll respond according to my experience of artistic residence, which took place during Manifesta.
 For me it was a chance to deepen my research and investigations on marginal, liminal territories.
 Palermo is certainly one of these territories.
 I would define it the Capital of the Mediterranean and the geopolitical revolution we are witnessing.
 It’s truly kaleidoscopic.
 In a nutshell it’s a chameleon, it’s elegant, magical, possessive, devastating, worrying and sensual.
 It’s a perfect scenario to host the biennial of Manifesta and open the city to contemporary thinking.
 My experience during the period of residence, especially thanks to Manifesta, a major international event dedicated to contemporary art, has led me back to work and reflect on the institutional and artistic sphere that has the task of spread and facilitate the access to culture.
 In this framework, thanks also to the assistance of the conversational practice (which becomes the protagonist of an action of an active and conscious thinking of the institutions), during my residence I have woven a sort of map of relations, contacts, comparisons, with a constellation of political subjects who live and work in different districts of the city, to be able to involve citizens as much as possible in a speech on the SOUTH and on the potential political value the the SOUTH may have.